craig-davis/craig-davis.github.io/_posts/2015-08-17-miter-saw-workbench.markdown

     img: /img/posts/miter-saw-workbench/IMG_0351.jpg
     caption: Carefully mark the ribs
     instruction: |
         Drop the box into place, and carefully mark the position of the runners on the ribs.
-Then, using a saw of your choice, cut out the openings for the runner.
+Then, using a saw of your choice cut out the openings for the runner.
 I have really enjoyed my [pull saw](http://www.irwin.com/tools/handsaws/double-edge-saw) lately.
   - title: Box in place on the runners
     img: /img/posts/miter-saw-workbench/IMG_0353.jpg
     caption: The ribs have been cut to clear the runners